[TRUE STORY] This brave investor lost $39,000 and still managed to get back on his feet

 It’s highly unlikely to achieve growth to even match the charges.

-In effect this means the charges are applied on every premium - whether Mr. Smith pays the premium or not.
+This means the charges are applied on every premium - whether Mr. Smith pays the premium or not.

-Mathematically, logically and factually speaking, Andrew Hallam says his reader should walk away from his $39,000, but could you do it?
+All things considered, Andrew Hallam says his reader should walk away from his $39,000, but could you do it?